Soreine/Hexode/README.md

 ## Routing

-All routes are detailed in the [API documention](http://ktorzpersonal.github.io/Hexode).
+All routes are detailed in the [API documentation](http://ktorzpersonal.github.io/Hexode).
-Neverthless, a special behavior is associated to the default route `/`: this endpoint serves the application client.
+Nevertheless, a special behavior is associated to the default route `/`: this endpoint serves the application client.
 The latter is handling all further communications with the application backend.
 In fact, any other endpoints will be JSON-formatted responses (assuming that the client is providing the right `X-Requested-With` header (without an appropriate header, the